nehaahuja2021/ecomtrial/README.md

 - Now to migrate this table to DB, use cmd : C:\laravel\ecomtrial>php artisan migrate  & VOILA !!
 Table is migrated to DB.
 - To add Dummy Data in DB, we use Seeder and cmd is C:\laravel\ecomtrial>php artisan make:seeder UserSeeder ( This can de added through XAMPP GUI also)
 - Check userseeder file and then use C:\laravel\ecomtrial>php artisan db:seed --class UserSeeder  to insert data to DB table.

+Day 2) New table Products created and added data to it.
+Products page render all data from db.
+So flow of app: User logs in->Lands to Products Page.